Certificate in Commercial Logistics Level 5

 New Zealand Maritime School

 Applicants must meet the following entry requirements:

-- Be currently employed in the New Zealand freight forwarding or shipping industry
+- Must currently be employed in the New Zealand forwarding or shipping industry

-- Have at least two years’ experience in the freight forwarding or shipping industry
+- have at least two years experience in the freight forwarding or shipping industry and

-- The discipline for self-directed study at Level 5
+- the discipline for self-directed study at Level 5; and

 Following the interview, the panel will decide whether the prospective student should be accepted or declined entry to the programme.
 Prospective students who meet the entry criteria will be accepted until the course is full.